Prepare for the GED® test with Adult Education classes.

 - Classes are open to anyone 16 or older.

-- Students who are 16 or 17 must obtain an official release from high school and submit it to the college’s admission office before registering for classes.
+- If you are 16 or 17, you have to get an official release from your high school.
+Submit it to the college’s admission office before registering for classes.

 Steps to enroll

 - You’ll have to set up an admissions account with your personal email and a password.

 - Choose the term you want to start at PCC under When do you want to start classes?

 - Choose “Adult Ed (Adult Education)/GED®” under What subject are you primarily interested in studying?

 As part of preparing for your classes, please complete CASAS testing.
 This is a program requirement for GED-seeking students.
 It helps us assess your reading and math abilities for program placement and evaluate your progress through the program.
 Testing can be done in person on campus or remotely.
 Please be aware that remote testing can be booked out 2–4 weeks.

 Please take both Reading and Math assessments.
 Each test takes about 60-90 minutes.

 To sign up for the test, you’ll need the following information: